 To make paneer, all you need is whole milk, vinegar and cheese cloth.
 That’s it!

-- Heat a gallon of whole milk until it simmer.
+- Heat a gallon of whole milk until it simmers.
 Turn heat off.

 - Add vinegar -water, which will separate the curds from the whey.
 Cool.